 This number is available every three months, compliments of the Federal Reserve.
 The easiest way to track Tobin’s Q is to head to the Federal Reserve Bank of St. Louis, which provides a regularly updated chart.

-The Fed’s second quarter 2021 report shows stocks trading 78% above the value of corporate assets, suggesting U.S. shares are substantially overvalued, because stock investors are effectively purchasing corporations for far more than the value of their assets.
+The Fed’s fourth quarter 2021 report shows stocks trading 76% above the value of corporate assets, suggesting U.S. shares are substantially overvalued, because stock investors are effectively purchasing corporations for far more than the value of their assets.

 Tobin’s Q shouldn’t be used as a short-term trading signal.
 As with the Shiller P/E, Tobin’s Q has indicated that stocks have been overvalued for much of the past three decades.
 That suggests that perhaps the Fed is undervaluing corporate assets or that average valuations have moved into a permanently higher range.
 If it’s the latter, that’s a mixed blessing: We may not get a big market decline—but, given today’s rich valuations, we also aren’t likely to enjoy impressive long-run gains.